mdivk/Dataguru-python/README.md

 # Dataguru-python

-This project is for the study of Python provided by DataGuru - http://edu.dataguru.cn/mycourse.php?lessonid=865
+This project is for the study of beam - http://edu.dataguru.cn/mycourse.php?lessonid=865